Tag Archive for 'film'

 Martin Scorsese often puts himself in his films in interesting ways, and notably in Last Temptation of Christ, he uses his own voice for that of the Devil in the wilderness.
 Scorsese has repeatedly quoted parish priest Father Francis Principe’s critique of his films that he shows “too much Good Friday and not enough Easter Sunday,” so it is almost as if Scorsese is acknowledging his own death-bringing tendencies that can, if fully embraced, lead himself and others astray.

 Still, it is only fair to point out that Scorsese is far more reverent in his treatment of the Dalai Lama.
 At no point in his film Kundun does the young Dalai Lama violate the tenets of Buddhism, although presumably he would have been tempted to do so, much like Christ was.
-This might be due to Scorsese’s reverence toward a religious tradition of which he is an outside observer.
+This might be due to Scorsese’s reverence towards a religious tradition of which he is an outside observer.
 Kundun also came several years after Last Temptation of Christ, so Scorsese’s feisty defiance of religious conventions may have mellowed somewhat.

 That being said, the taboo-breaking aspects of Last Temptation of Christ still testify to the subversive side of Scorsese.
 Then again Doestoyevsky had a subversive streak too.
 After all, in Crime and Punishment it is Sonya the prostitute who brings the message of God’s grace to Raskolnikov.
 Well…nobody’s perfect!